Bussard91/Bussard91/README.md

 Hello,

-my name is Jakob Adler and I am an physician with specialization in laboratory medicine, currently working in Magdeburg, Germany.
+my name is Jakob Adler and I am a physician with specialization in laboratory medicine, currently working in Magdeburg, Germany.

 My main interests are: